westbaymonument/building-the-better-way/docs/agile-project-guidelines/agile-implementation-challenges/agile-implementation-challenges.md

 All of this to say *own these communications*.
 Make them *clear, consistent, controlled, and centrally-located*.
 By controlling the message and sharing it broadly, the risk of the “Telephone effect” impacting an Agile implementation rollout is sure to be significantly reduced.

 Not everyone will be thrilled with the organizational change, but the beauty here is that not everyone *has* to be thrilled.
 The team's role as an agent of change isn’t to please everyone, but to *guide everyone through efficiently and effectively*.
-Not everyone takes to a change of environment, and there’s only so much to be done in that situation. *Understand what you can control, and manage that.* As long as your plan for introducing Agile takes into consideration the needs of the different levels of your organization, and provides clear expectations for each of these levels, the fundamentals for success are in place.
+Not everyone takes to a change of environment, and there’s only so much to be done in that situation. *Understand what can be controlled, and manage that.* As long as the plan for introducing Agile takes into consideration the needs of the different levels of a given organization, and provides clear expectations for each of these levels, the fundamentals for success are in place.

 ## Challenge 2: Ineffective or poorly-attended Agile Scrum team meetings

 The intent of adopting Agile is not to go through the motions of Agile ceremonies for the sake of doing so; the intent is to enable teams to choose which methods work best for them— equipped with different options and guidelines that can boost productivity depending on the situation— and let them move forward as they see fit.
 One of the core values of Agile is, "*responding to change* **over** *following a plan*".
 If there are too many meetings, meetings are too long, people aren’t attending, or the meetings aren’t productive, question the practices in place to ensure they’re the right fit for the team before taking any other actions.

 ### Tips for Sprint Planning
 Using sprint planning as an example, the prevailing guidance for Scrum teams is generaly to hold planning once a sprint, timeboxed to eight hours per one-month sprint.
-That doesn’t mean sprint planning has to be eight hours long just because it can be, and certainly not if you’re running a shorter sprint cadence.
-If sprint planning has turned into a rote review of team tickets while the team itself sits silently by, work with your team to form a better communication strategy.
+That doesn’t mean sprint planning has to be eight hours long just because it can be, and certainly not if running a shorter sprint cadence.
+If sprint planning has turned into a rote review of team tickets while the team itself sits silently by, work with the team to form a better communication strategy.

 **CONSIDER** the following:
 {: .text-yellow-300 }
-- What does your team actually need to get out of sprint planning?
+- What does the team actually need to get out of sprint planning?
 - Would time be better spent in advance breaking down features, either solo or in one-on-one conversations?
 - What format works best for the team, while providing the necessities to work successfully?
 - If the team and project don’t require the boundaries of set sprints, why follow Scrum?
 Why not consider a more flexible Kanban (pull-based) workflow?